tdunkley/Predicting-the-Next-Cannabis-Market/README.md

 ## Installing Prediciting the Next Cannibis Market in the U.S.

-To install Prediciting the Next Cannibus Market in the U.S., follow these steps:
+To install Prediciting the Next Cannibis Market in the U.S., follow these steps:

 Linux and macOS: